 What is expanded polystyrene?

-Expanded polystyrene (EPS) is commonly known as porexpan or white cork.
-It is technically known by its abbreviation of EPS and it is one of the largest waste materials produced at fishing and construction factories and companies working with moulds throughout the world.
-The functions of this material include: thermal and acoustic insulation, both for foods and for other materials and products, so that its application fits well with packaging and boxing.
+Expanded polystyrene (EPS) is commonly known as styrofoam..
+It is technically known as EPS and it is one of the largest waste materials produced in fish factories, construction or moulding companies throughout the world.

 the product that binds our company together